lalibretti/capstone-web/README.md

+# Quiz Creator
+> A sorted question/answer creator.
+Powered by React, Tailwind, Node.js, sequelize, and Mysql.
+Simple clean minimal design to create questions by category.

+> Created as final project for bootcamp.

 # Tasks to do

 > Make sure that the "QUESTIONS" text does not show up if there are no questions to show when you select a category.